wanckl/wanckl.github.io/_includes/about/en.md

-> Your time is limited, so don’t waste it living someone else’s life.
+> Time is limited, don’t waste it living someone else’s life.

 Waitting for update